linker3000/node-red-contrib-ui-time-scheduler-support-functions/README.md

 * The boost on or off function processes the config file, makes changes and these are injected into the timer.
 * The new config is saved back to the target file (see notes above about making sure this happens).

+### Enable / Disable Settings

+Enable or disable all the settings for every timer.
+See the function comments for more info

+### Enable / Disable Timer

+Enable or disable one or more timer outputs (not the settings therein).
+See the function comments for more info.

+### Who's Disabled

+Returns true/false values to indicate whether timer outputs are disabled - handy because the timer module does not have an indicator for this.

 ### Clear All

 This code is designed to be used as the payload for a push button; it loads an empty setup into the node, effectively erasing all timers.